 Flaws in the mP metric

 The most conspicuous flaw has already been described when Table 1 was presented.
 Modified proportionality (mP) reports numbers for bias that tend to strongly favor the majority party.
 Notably, this flaw is non-partisan.
 Naively, this could be attributed to majority parties always intentionally gerrymanding, but the analysis in this paper ascribes much of it to responsiveness being generally greater than proportionality.
 Further support comes from examining elections that were close to 50% vote, as that has been an important way to evaluate bias (Chen and Rodden, 2013).
 Table 4 first compares the metrics for close elections for selected states.
-As expected, SB, mP and CB have nearly the same values for close elections because these metrics they are identical by their definitions when V = 50%.
-The second line for each state show the values for the composite election, so the Prop entry is the value of mP.
+As expected, SB, mP and CB have nearly the same values for close elections because these metrics are identical by their definitions when V = 50%.
+The second line for each state shows the value for the composite election, so the Prop entry is the value of mP.
 The SB and CB values agree reasonably well with each other and also with their values for the close elections.
 The outliers are the mP values in the comp rows and the Prop column.
 The mP value purports that the plan favors the majority party more than what is obtained by SB and by CB for both elections and by proportionality at the close election.
 In NC, AZ, and FL, mP would blame the GOP for having too much bias in its favor.
 In the other states mP would tilt the bias toward the Democrats, erroneously attributing Democratic bias in VA, PA, and MI and attributing too little GOP bias in MN.
 Figure 2 has already illustrated this in detail for VA.